-This is why we are told to love other people-everyone, enemies included! -because Jesus sees himself in others.
-People can't say they love Jesus, if they don't love other people.
+This is why we are told to love other people - everyone, enemies included! - because Jesus sees himself in others.
+We can't say we love Jesus, if we don't love other people.

-8. But how can our image be tidied up, so it might better reflect Jesus and God?
+8. But how can our image be tidied up, so we can better reflect Jesus and God?

 After Moses had been up on Mount Sinai close to God and talking with God, he was changed and glowed so much with God's brightness that he had to put a cover over his face so as not to blind the people he met!

-See this story in Exodus 34:29-35.

-Moses shone with reflected glory, mirroring the brightness of God.
+You can read the story for yourself in Exodus 34:29-35 Moses shone with reflected glory, mirroring the brightness of God.

-Christians believe that the same thing can happen for them, because God comes close to all in Jesus and has given the Holy Spirit to repair their image, so they might begin better to reflect Jesus, who reflects God!
+The same thing can happen for us, because God comes close to us in Jesus and has given us the Holy Spirit to repair our image, so we might begin better to reflect Jesus, who reflects God!
 Paul writes about this in one of his letters: